kahinimehta/SocialRecognitionTask/script.md

 ### Outcome Screen
 **Display shows:**
+- "Correct." or "Incorrect." (green or red)
-- Feedback about the score (e.g., "The in-house curator scored this image: X points")
+- "The in-house curator scored this image: X points based on image & your confidence."
+- Screen advances automatically after ~1.5 seconds.

 **What to say:**
 "You'll see how the curator scored your decision.
 The scoring takes into account both whether you were correct and how confident you were."